 Step 6: Bait Your Hook

-Cutting the tomato into half and baiting it will make the hook's point completely covered, and this tip works well because carp usually devour your bait before it recognizes your hook, and swim away from the lure or bait.
+Cutting the tomato in half and baiting it will make the hook’s point completely covered, and this tip works well because carp usually devour your bait before it recognizes your hook and swims away from the lure or bait.

 Next, you need to drop the tomatoes that you attach to your hooks.
-Do this step as carefully and as less disturbing as possible.
+Do this step as carefully and with as less disturbance as possible.
 You can also add some breadcrumbs in addition to tomatoes to add efficiency.

-There are also instances when you need to pre-bait so that the carps will become familiar with the source of their food.
+There are also instances when you need to pre-bait so that the carp will become familiar with the source of their food.